kubestellar/kubestellar/docs/content/ui-docs/README.md

 ### Docker Image Versioning and Pulling

-If you'd like to work with the Docker images for the **KubestellarUI** project, here's how you can use the `latest` and versioned tags:
+If you'd like to work with the Docker images for the **KubeStellarUI** project, here's how you can use the `latest` and versioned tags:

 1. **Frontend Image**:
    - Tag: `quay.io/kubestellar/ui:frontend`